 The Atara can be designed with a variety of options, ranging from Hebrew quotes and blessings to images of Jerusalem and the Western Wall.
 A popular Hebrew quote for the atara is the blessing over the Tallit itself, which thanks G-d for 'enriching our lives with holiness' and commanding us to 'wrap ourselves in the tallit.'
 Yair Emanuel, a famous Israeli artist, is well known for his Tallit designs.
 An Emanuel Tallit often features a design of the Twelve Tribes or a nature scene.

 Tallitot are popular gifts for boys on their Bar Mitzvah.
 The Bar Mitzvah marks a thirteen year old Jewish boy's entrance into adulthood and defines him as responsible to uphold the Jewish laws.
 Bar Mitzvah boys wear a Tallit for the first time on this occasion, so an Atara is an ideal gift.
 Other Tallit accessories include Tallit Clips and Tallit Bags.
-If you have any questions about Atara, Tallitot, or other Judaica items don't hesistant to Contact Us.
+If you have any questions about Atara, Tallitot, or other Judaica items visit our OyVey blog and don't hesistant to Contact Us.

 Judaism is a religion that places emphasis on prayer and action.
 Prayer only takes place communally, with a group of at least 10 men needed to form a Minyan.
 There are certain religious synagogue items that are worn in the synagogue during prayer.
 These synagogue items include Tallit, Kippah, Tefillin, and an Atara.
 These ritual items each have their own history and symbolism in Judaism.
 Learn about them here in the Atara guide as well as in the Jewish learning pages at World of Judaica.